colonyos/pycolonies/README.md

 colonies.approve_executor(executorid, colony_prvkey)
 ```

-We are also going register the *echo* function, telling the Colonies server that this executor is capable of executing a function called *echo*.
-One important reason to register the function is to prevent executing of arbitrary functions.
+We are also going to register the *echo* function, telling the Colonies server that this executor is capable of executing a function called *echo*.
+One important reason to register the function is to prevent execution arbitrary functions (e.g. rm -rf *).
 This is going to be extra important when using code injection in the next section.

 ```python
 colonies.add_function(executorid,